 Then, with her head held high, Tina stormed out of the house, slamming the door behind her.

 The rewrite presents details for the reader to visualize the scenario and deduce for themselves the characters’ emotions.
 Showing is important, but telling has its place too.
 In the same way one is careful to not wear sandals in a blizzard, or snow boots in summer, be mindful of when to show and when to tell.

-This simply means that your characters’ dialogue sounds stiff and unrealistic.
-Stilted dialogue can happen when we try to make our characters sound perfect, instead of imitating actual speech.
+Stilted dialogue means that your characters’ dialogue sounds stiff and unrealistic.
+It often happens when we try to make our characters sound perfect, instead of imitating actual speech.
 Let’s say we have two friends who have been apart for years, the language used should reflect the relationship and the events taking place.